Hansell History, Family Crest & Coats of Arms

 Early History of the Hansell family

-Another 207 words (15 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Hansell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hansell research.
+Another 91 words (6 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Hansell History in all our PDF Extended History products and printed products wherever possible.

 Hansell Spelling Variations